How to Check Wireless Signal Strength and Optimize WiFi Networks in Mac OS X Lion

 • Relocate the Mac in relation to the router, this is obviously easiest with a MacBook Air or Pro

-Once you have arrived at a reasonable compromise to how your hardware is physically configured and signal strength, enjoy your newly optmized wifi network.
+Once you have arrived at a reasonable compromise to how your hardware is physically configured and the resulting signal strength, enjoy your newly optmized wifi network.

 Wifi signal meter